andrewisen/bim-whale/README.md

 ## About

-The BIM Whale (Swedish:_BIM-valen_) is client-side IFC parser built using TypeScript.
+The BIM Whale (Swedish: _BIM-valen_) is simple client-side IFC parser built using TypeScript.
 The aim of this project is to:

 > Teach people how to work with IFC